AdobeDocs/adobeio-auth/OAuth2.0Endpoints/web-oauth2.0-guide.md

 	- `Name`: Your application’s name.
 This will not be sent in your API requests.
 	- `Description`: A simple description of your application.
 	- `Platform`: Choose the platform your application runs on.
 	- `Default redirect URI`: Choose a secure URL to receive callbacks from Adobe during the authentication process.
+This is the redirect URL that will be used if the requested `redirect_uri` does not match the redirect URI pattern or is not provided.
 It must be hosted on a secure (HTTPS) server, even if it is a localhost instance.
+For an example, check one of the [`samples`](samples).
 	- `Redirect URI Pattern`: This is a URI path (or comma-separated list of paths) to which Adobe will attempt to redirect when the login flow is complete.
-It must be within your application domain.
+To emphasize, this is a list of the **allowed** callback URL patterns, not the ones Adobe will attempt.
+It must be within your application domain, and all be on a secure (HTTPS) server.
 You must escape periods `.` with a backslash `\` (e.g. `https://mysite\.com/`).

 ### Retrieve application credentials